Anirudh-Shukla/Top-20-Indian-Dividend-Stocks-Analysis/README.md

 # Top 20 Indian Dividend Stocks Analysis

-## Project Overview
+## Project Overview:

-This project aims to identify the top 20 dividend-paying companies in India for long-term investment.
-Using data analysis techniques, we evaluate and rank companies based on their dividend yield, consistency, and financial health.
-The analysis provides valuable insights for investors looking to build a portfolio with steady and reliable dividend income.
+The project aims to identify the top 20 dividend-paying companies in India suitable for long-term investment using data analysis techniques in Python.

 ## Table of Contents